n-parisi/HowieBotReborn/README.md

 HowieBot responds to the following commands in chat:
 - `!help` - Prints a help message.
 - `!pic` - Display a random picture.
-- `!sounds`- Prints list of all sound clips.
+- `!clips <search>`- Prints list of all sound clips, or just the ones that contain the optional search term.
 - `!play <clip>` - Play the specified clip.
 If none provided, play a random one.
 - `!newclip <youtube-link> <start-time> <duration>` - Create a new sound clip from a youtube link.
 - `!savefile` - Save a new clip from an attached .wav or .mp3 file.
 - `!playlist <clip1> <clipN> <delaySec>` - Play a list of clips in sequence, with a delay between each.
 - `!delay <clip1> <clipN> <delayMs>` - Create a new clip by playing clips in sequence, each clip starting after a delay in ms.
+- `!resync` - If using AWS resources, deletes all cips and redownloads from source.
 ### Configuration

 `config.yml`